Dropbox vs Google Drive vs OneDrive: Top Pick For 2020

-People have grown accustomed to the idea of depositing their heard-earned money in a bank they do not own, but are still coming to terms with the idea of storing their precious data in the cloud, and they are right about it in some context.
+People have grown accustomed to the idea of depositing their hard-earned money in a bank they do not own but are still coming to terms with the idea of storing their precious data in the cloud, and they are right about it in some context.
 Unless you pick a long-haul, tried and tested provider, you do not know what will happen to your data once it is online, who will have access to it, and what they will do with it.
-Moreover, since cloud storage providers are a diamond mine of precious and coveted user data, they are always a target for hackers - your humble computer may not be as hardened against attacks, but it is possible that even if it be a cakewalk to hack into, it wouldn’t be as interesting a target for hacking efforts, considering the reward of hacking into one individual’s computer versus into a cloud storage provider’s database.
+Moreover, since cloud storage providers are a diamond mine of precious and coveted user data, they are always a target for hackers - your humble computer may not be as hardened against attacks.
+Still, it is possible that even if it be a cakewalk to hack into, it wouldn’t be as interesting a target for hacking efforts, considering the reward of hacking into one individual’s computer versus into a cloud storage provider’s database.

 What to Look for In A Cloud Storage Service

 Now that you know what cloud storage is and what can be done with it, and the advantages and disadvantages of using cloud storage, it is time to understand how to evaluate cloud storage offerings.

 The number one thing people look at when evaluating anything is affordability to them.
 Here, a cheaper cloud storage option might not necessarily be good since the provider may be skimping out on important considerations to reduce the price-point for customers.
 When looking for the best cloud storage option, do not keep pricing as your main criterion.